rafid29mehda/Fetal-Health/New Contribution/Final/Outcome/WritingContext.md

 ---

 This impactful outcome section covers every aspect—fetal distress, maternal health, labor/delivery, and systemic benefits—showing how your model solves problems and delivers value.
-It’s ready for your paper—let me know if you’d like tweaks or additional examples!